tatut/specql/docs/index.md

 Creating a programmer friendly system to generate SQL is a hard problem.
-SQL is a big language and either you end up mashing strings together or you try to encode the whole language as data (or you make a poor SQL lookalike language which you then have to generate by mashing strings together).
+SQL is a big language and either you end up mashing strings together or you try to encode the whole language as data (or you make a poor SQL look-alike language which you then have to generate by mashing strings together).
 Another solution is to punt on the problem and just write SQL in resource files that can be loaded.
 That works well, but it doesn't reduce the amount of boilerplate you have to write for different types of